What You Need to Know About Acupuncture

 What happens during the procedure?

-During the appointment, your acupuncturist will ask you some questions related to your health condition and medication history, and then they will give you the general site of the planned treatment and where needs are going to be placed.
+During the appointment, your acupuncturist will ask you some questions related to your health condition and medication history, and then they will give you the general site of the planned treatment and where the needles are going to be placed.
 Then, they may ask you to remove clothing for the treatment, but they will provide you with a gown, sheet or towel if needed.
 You will be asked to lie down on a table for the treatment, which involves these steps:

 • Needle manipulation: Your acupuncturist may gently twirl or move the needle after some time of placement, or they may apply low-voltage current or heat to the needles.